FrankGoortani/sift/CONTRIBUTING.md

 ## Getting Help

-If you need help or have questions that aren’t addressed in this document, feel free to open an issue or reach out to the project maintainers.
+If you need help or have questions that aren't addressed in this document, feel free to open an issue or reach out to the project maintainers.

 Thank you for contributing to Code Knowledge Graph Builder!

 ---
-*This document is subject to change as the project evolves.*
+*Note: This project is no longer maintained.
+Please consider contributing to [Aider](https://github.com/paul-gauthier/aider) or [Cline](https://github.com/SaoudMuradi/cline) instead.*